woosting/linux/contents/remote-desktop/vnc4server/resolution.md

 		```
 		$ xrandr
 		```
-		> The options should correspond with the values used starting the server (in step 1).
+		> NOTE: The options should correspond with the values used starting the server (in step 1).

 	2. Change the resolution: